charlesll/Spectra.jl/docs/Rameau.rst

 OPTIONS:

-	prediction_coef: Float64, this is the calibration coefficient that will be used in the predictions, if you use the predictive mode (i.g., calibration switch is NOT set to "yes").
-Default = 0.069.
+	prediction_coef: Array{Float64}, this array contains the calibration coefficient with its error bar.
+Those values will be used in the predictions, if you use the predictive mode (i.g., calibration switch is not set to "yes").
+Default = [0.0059;0.0005].

 	temperature: Float64, the temperature for the temperature-laser wavelength correction in Celsius.
 Default = 23.0.